Linaro/Connect/README.md

 ## Adding a blog post

-In order to add a blog post to Linaro copy an existing post from the [_posts folder](https://github.com/Linaro/connect/tree/master/_posts).
-Posts are organised into by year/month so add to the correct folder based on the month you are posting it in and if the folder doesn't exist create one.
+In order to add a blog post to the Connect website copy an existing blog post from the [_posts/blog/ folder](https://github.com/Linaro/connect/tree/master/_posts/blog).
+Posts on the Connect website are either typical blog posts (/blog/your-title/) or resource posts from a Linaro Connect event (/resources/yvr18/yvr18-100k1/).

 ### Step 1 - Modify the post file name
-The url for your title is based on the title provided in the filename e.g 2018-06-07-i2s-in-dragonboard410c.md will have a url of /blog/i2s-in-dragonboard410c/.
+The url for your title is based on the title provided in the filename e.g 2018-06-07-yvr18-wrap-up.md will have a url of /blog/yvr18-wrap-up/.
 Separate the words in your title by dashes and modify the date at the start of the filename as neccessary.

 ### Step 2 - Modify the post front matter
 Modify the post front matter based on your post.
 Values to modify are: